JugalBili/Python-CFM-Discord-Bot/README.md

 ### Setting Up
 This code will not run without following the set up process stated below.
 As this program uses the Discord API, you must first get an API token for your bot.
-A step-by-stp guide is given [here](https://www.writebots.com/discord-bot-token/).
+A step-by-step guide is given [here](https://www.writebots.com/discord-bot-token/).
-Since the provate information such as the discord bot token, channel id, ping role id, and database login information are stored as environmental variables, you must first create a `.env` file within the src folder.
+Since the private information such as the discord bot token, channel id, ping role id, and database login information are stored as environmental variables, you must first create a `.env` file within the src folder.

 **Variables include the following:**
 - DISCORD_TOKEN
 - GUILD_ID
 - ROLE_ID
+- REMINDER_CHANNEL_ID
 - CHANNEL_NAME
 - SQL_USER
 - SQL_PASS